Jaguars stun Cowboys while Brady blows big lead

 The Jaguars scored with a late pick six as Dallas blew a 17-point lead.

-The Tampa Bay Buccaneers also gave up the same lead as Tom Brady collected some unwanted records by losing to Joe Burrow's in-form Cincinnati Bengals.
+The Tampa Bay Buccaneers also gave up the same lead as Tom Brady collected some unwanted records as he lost to Joe Burrow's in-form Cincinnati Bengals.

 Jalen Hurts ran the Philadelphia Eagles to a 13th win of the season.